murtaza-nasir/notebook-similarity-package/README.md

 ## Output

-The tool generates reports in the same directory as the analyzed notebooks:
+The tool generates reports in the same directory as the analyzed files:

 1. **HTML Report** (`similarity_report.html`):
    - Summary statistics
-   - Flagged submissions table
+   - Flagged submissions table with file type indicators
    - Color-coded by similarity level:
      - Red: Exact matches (100% identical)
      - Orange: High similarity (≥80%)
      - Yellow: Medium similarity (60-80%)
+   - Shows student names, IDs, and submission times (when available)

 2. **CSV File** (`similarity_report.csv`):
    - Detailed data for all comparisons
-   - Can be imported into Excel or other tools
+   - Can be imported into Excel or other tools for further analysis

 ## Similarity Metrics